Can Dogs Eat Chocolate? Chocolate Toxicity in Dogs Calculator.

 Can Dogs Eat Chocolate Cake?

 Apart from the chocolate content, the sugar, fats, and calories in chocolate cake are not suitable for dogs and can contribute to gastrointestinal upset and other health issues like obesity and diabetes.
-Some chocolate cakes may also contain ingredients that are harmful to dogs, such as xylitol, an artificial sweetener that is highly toxic to them.
+Some chocolate cakes may also contain ingredients harmful to dogs, such as xylitol, an artificial sweetener that is highly toxic to them.

 Can Dogs Eat Chocolate Chips?

-It’s best to keep chocolate chips and products containing chocolate well out of reach of dogs and opt for treats that are specifically designed for them.
+It’s best to keep chocolate chips and products containing chocolate well out of reach of dogs and opt for treats specifically designed for them.
 If you suspect your dog has ingested chocolate chips or any form of chocolate, it’s important to contact your vet immediately for advice on what steps to take next.

 Can Dogs Eat Chocolate Pudding?